 The Member Service Center is created

 In order to effectively serve members who transferred out of Alaska, the Member Service Center was established in 1973.
 This was the first call center operation launched by an Alaskan financial institution, and an innovation for credit unions nationwide.
 The center was originally located in Denver, Colorado, to compensate for Alaska's time zone differences, telecommunications limitations, and postal delays.

-Today, Alaska USA operates the Member Service Center in both Alaska and California.
+Today, Alaska USA operates the Member Service Center in Alaska and Arizona.
 Member service representatives are available to answer questions and process member transactions and requests 24 hours a day, seven days a week.